Case study

 Tech decisions worth noting

-- LiveKit over building on raw WebRTC.
-The realtime primitives and turn-taking are battle-tested, and the open-source posture meant we could self-host where needed for compliance.
+- LiveKit over raw WebRTC.
+Realtime primitives and turn-taking are battle-tested, and the deployment model fit the security posture we needed.

 - Azure AI Foundry for the LLM layer.
-Aligned with the customer's existing cloud, simplifying procurement and security review.
+Aligned with the cloud enterprise buyers already trust, which keeps procurement and security review tractable.

 Outcome